 How often have you heard people say that their cancer was their greatest blessing?
 Or that in retrospect, so-and-so leaving them was the best thing that ever happened to them?
 Sometimes we humans need a little push to move forward.
 Sometimes it hurts.
 But when we look back, it is often with gratefulness and a realization that things did work out for the best.

-Like many of us, you have been conditioned to want better and more.
+Perhaps you are in the habit of focusing on what you lack, still want, and everything that makes you feel miserable.
+Welcome to the human race.
+Our brains naturally focus on the negative.
+The media and our culture capitalize on that tendency and condition us to want better and more.
 You have been taught to never be satisfied.
 Not being satisfied equals not being happy.
-The trick is to feel grateful and satisfied even as you move forward to achieving what you want.
+The trick is to feel grateful, happy, and satisfied for what you do have and for who you are, even as you move forward to achieving more of what you want.

 Think about it - why would God, the universe, Source, conspire to bring more blessings into your life when you aren't expressing gratitude for what has been provided for you already?